 For a family vacation that is truly unique, look no further than Morocco.
 A short flight takes you to the doorstep of a different world, a maze of bustling souks, ancient Kasbahs and rugged mountainscapes which are bound to enthral and excite even the youngest of imaginations.
-From the exotic intrigue of Marrakech, to the shifting sand dunes of the Sahara, Morocco is a playground for children.
+From the exotic intrigue of Marrakech, to the old pirate port of Essaouira and the shifting sand dunes of the Sahara, Morocco is a playground for children.

 Morocco is a food lover’s dream.
 While here, you must do your fair share of “bite-seeing.”
 Allow yourself to get lost in the medina and let your taste buds guide your journey.
 The food here is a fusion of cultures, spices and textures, where sweet, spicy and savory flavors are all balanced harmoniously.
 Sample the country’s most famous dishes, like fragrant tagines served in clay cooking pots, hearty bean soups (B’ssara), smoky roasted vegetable salads (zaalouk), rich tomato, lamb soup (Harira), sticky dates, gooey honey, pillowy bread and fluffy couscous.
 Save room for desert, because Morocco is known for its rich pastries perfumed with fruits, nuts and spices.